gitorko/gitorko.github.io/content/post/spring-ehcache/index.md

 ![](cache-strategy.png)

-1. Cache-aside - application consults with the cache.
+1. Read-Cache-aside - Application queries the cache.
 If the data is found, it returns the data directly.
-In the opposite scenario, it fetches the data from the SoR, stores it into the cache, and then returns
+If not it fetches the data from the SoR, stores it into the cache, and then returns.
-2. Cache-as-SoR (system-of-record) - cache-as-SoR pattern represents SoR reading and writing operations to the cache.
-It reduces the responsibility of the application.
-It uses the combination of read and write pattern that includes read-through, write-through, and write-behind.
-It reduces the difficulty of the application.
-It allows the cache to solve the thundering-herd problem
+2. Read-Through - Application queries the cache, cache service queries the SoR if not present and updates the cache and returns.
-3. Read-through - read-through pattern also copies the cache-aside pattern while reading data from the cache
+3. Write-Around - Application writes to db and to the cache.
-4. Write-through - write-through pattern also copies the cache-aside pattern while writing data in the cache
+4. Write-Behind / Write-Back - Application writes to cache.
+Cache is pushed to SoR after some delay periodically.
-5. Write-behind / Write-Back - write-back pattern is different form the other three patterns.
-It modifies the cache entries after a configurable delay.
-The delay may in seconds, minutes, a day, a week, or for a long time
+5. Write-through - Application writes to cache, cache service immediately writes to SoR.

 ## Code